renping0535/02393-Programming-C-/week 1/readme.md

-solution for exerise in week 2
+solution and exerise in week 2